 Article From: The Record Citizen Bristow, by Jami Mattox, Creek County, Oklahoma Friday, October 28, 2005

 Another place that is said to be haunted in Bristow is none other than the Frisco Depot.
 Now housing the Chamber of Commerce and the Bristow Historical Museum, the resident ghost has been described as a guardian of this historic building and affectionately dubbed “Charlie” by the museum staff.

 After many reports of the old depot being haunted, it was investigated by members of OKPRI (www.okpri.com) in 2006.
 During the investigation, the founder and psychic of the group, Christy Selfridge, picked up on the resident ghost.
-She described him as a sullen middle-aged man with light brown hair who was wearing denim overalls and a light-colored cap.
+She described him as a sullen middle-aged man with light brown hair wearing denim overalls and a light-colored cap.
 Pacing continually, he watched the investigation and was apparently not entirely pleased with the intrusion.
-However, the psychic explained that he was not a spirit to be feared; he was just being protective of the depot.
+However, the psychic explained that he was not a spirit to be feared; he was protective of the depot.

 She also picked up two residual memories, both — of couples arguing.
-The first couple was a man who was leaving the woman and she was begging him to stay.
-The other was a man who was angry at something and his wife was trying to calm him down.
+The first couple was a man who was leaving the woman, and she was begging him to stay.
+The other was a man who was angry at something, and his wife was trying to calm him down.

 Believe it or not.

 Another local legend tells of a lone cowboy spirit who has been seen walking through the stockyards.